Updated: Dec 8, 2020

-For our research on the implications of a “no deal Brexit” and Brexit at large, we found this article today in the Daily Telegraph a thought provoking and simple outline of the possible impact if the UK leaves the EU with no deal in place – see https://bit.ly/2FygN9E.
+For our research on the implications of a “No Deal Brexit” and Brexit at large, we found this article today in the Daily Telegraph a thought provoking and simple outline of the possible impact if the UK leaves the EU Brexit news with no deal in place.

 This all seems bleak, and we certainly don’t wish to be unnecessarily gloomy.
 Our position is that just like any other change in business environment, people should plan for change, and develop their contingency plans for the worst or best scenarios – and everything in between.